kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 ## Playing dice with your universe

 But look at it now.
 You started building containers for your application as it turned into a bunch of micro(ish)-services, and obviously, you needed a Kubernetes cluster to run them.
 There's code for the cluster, and more to build the host nodes and manage how they get scaled up and down.
-You've reshuffled that code a few times, nicely organized into four .tf files rather than one massive .tf file.
+You've reshuffled that code a few times, nicely organized into four `.tf` files rather than one massive `.tf` file.

-At least you finally moved off your hand-rolled ELK stack onto your cloud provider's log aggregation service, but that's still a couple of .tf files.
+At least you finally moved off your hand-rolled ELK stack onto your cloud provider's log aggregation service, but that's still a couple of `.tf` files.
 And few people on your team are working on the new API gateway implementation, which will be handy now that you're running a couple dozen micro(ish)-services.

 This environment is a beast.
 Running `terraform apply` can take an hour, sometimes more.
-And gods help you if it fails and leaves the state file wedged.
+And just hope it doesn't fail and leave the state file wedged.

 You're up to four environments now, and whenever you make a change to one, you have to copy it to the other three projects.
 Sometimes you don't have time to copy a change to all of them.
 Because of this, the code for each project is ... different.
 "Special."